oceans404/guestbook/README.md

 ## Setup instructions

-- start this repo
+- ⭐️ star this repo so you have it saved for future reference
-- clone the repo.
-- start this repo `git clone https://github.com/oceans404/guestbook`
+- clone the repo `git clone https://github.com/oceans404/guestbook`
 - cd guestbook
 - install dependencies `npm i --legacy-peer-deps`
 - `touch .env`